junrui-liu/patina/src/ref.md

            | ID [ Expr ] = Expr
            | ID ( Expr* )
 Expr*     ::= a list of "Expr" separated by ","

+ID          = a letter followed by any number of letters or numbers
 ```

+### Precedence and Associativity
+Unary operators have the highest precedence, followed by the arithmetic operators, integer relations, and logical operators, with their usual precedence.
+That is, multiplication and division have higher precedence than addition and subtraction, and logical conjunction has higher precedence over disjunction.

+Operators associate to the left.
+Relations are non-associative.